piterwilson/SwiftUIFontsView/README.md

 # SwiftUIFontsView
-A simple View to preview Apple's named SwitUI fonts
+A simple `View` to preview Apple's named `SwiftUI` fonts.

+Found it useful for quick prototyping, maybe you will too.